 4. Seemingly unrelated feedback or input

 Each of these pitfalls has the ability to throw a meeting completely off track.
 Left uncorrected, the meeting may not be effective and the attendees may feel that their time was wasted.
 JHSC meetings have been proven to be an infinitely valuable use of time, related directly to an organization’s success.
 So, it is imperative that the time dedicated to JHSC meetings is effectively managed.
-Use Occupational Safety Group’s Five Expert Tips below to keep your JHSC meetings on track, effective, and efficient!
+Use OSG’s Five Expert Tips below to keep your JHSC meetings on track, effective, and efficient!

 Problem: The meeting doesn’t start on track